Three Buckets for Savings & Investments

 Type of Investments: Stocks bonds, mutual funds, index funds, hard assets, real estate, business assets.

-When we are thinking about allocation, we use these buckets to help us think about the timeline for accepting appropriate risk.
+When we are thinking about allocation, we use these buckets to help us think about the timeline for accepting the appropriate risk.
 For example, bucket 3 should have the most risk exposure.
 That could be in the form of stocks.
 The example I gave earlier about planning for retirement, that’s the most typical long-term goals for clients.
 Therefore your retirement accounts need to have exposure to stocks.